What is Financial Modeling?

 - The concept working behind this method says that the value of the company is the net present value (NPV) of the sum of the future cash flows generated by the company discounted back today.

-- The discounting of the projected future cash flows is done by the discounting factor.
-One rather important mechanic in this method is deriving the ‘discounting factor’.
-Even the slightest error in the calculation of the discounting factor can lead to enormous amounts of change in the results obtained.
+- The discounting factor does the discounting of the projected future cash flows.
+One rather important mechanic in this method is deriving the ‘discounting factor.’
+Even the slightest error in calculating the discounting factor can lead to enormous amounts of change in the results obtained.

 - Usually, the Weighted Average Cost of Capital (WACC) of a company is used as the discounting factor to discount the future cash flows.